 “NEPCs are difficult to detect and diagnose without biopsies and have become an increasing problem in prostate cancer patients,” Dr. Rudin says.

-Building on Success in Theranostics for Lung and Prostate Cancer
+Building on Success Using Theranostics for Lung and Prostate Cancer

-MSK has already had success in this burgeoning field.
+MSK has already made important advances in theranostics.
 In 2022, the U.S. Food and Drug Administration approved a similar theranostics treatment called 177Lu-PSMA-617.
 This treatment targets a protein in prostate cancer cells called PSMA (prostate-specific membrane antigen).
 MSK genitourinary oncologist Michael Morris, MD, helped design, execute, and analyze a clinical trial showing the effectiveness of 177Lu-PSMA-617 in people with metastatic prostate cancer.

 “DLL3-targeting technology could be the next generation of theranostics, guiding new treatments for patients with small cell lung cancer or neuroendocrine prostate cancers who otherwise would have run out of options,” Dr. Lewis says.